betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 alive.
 The implication however is that the value must have a copy constructor and assignment operator.

-If the mock method also needs to return a value as well, you can chain `SetArgPointee()` with `Return()` using `DoAll()`:
+If the mock strategy also needs to return a value as well, you can chain `SetArgPointee()` with `Return()` using `DoAll()`:

 ```